vmgresorts/slate-docs/source/index.html.md

 }
 ```

-The first section of a code example will always contain the request's HTTP method and the url it will be sent to.
-Any sections with a colon (`:token`) are url parameters.
-If there is a payload expected, it will be directly below this section.
+Each code example will have two sections, each section optionally followed by a sample payload.
+The first section is the request and the second is the response.
+The request will always be formatted as `Request <HTTP method> <URL>`.
+Any sections in the url with a colon (`:token`) are url parameters.

-The second section will be the response code followed by a payload (if present).

 <aside class="notice">
 A 204 response code will never send a payload.